MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/EXPORTFILE-Function.md

  Specifies the location and name of the exported media files.

  Each exported media file is given a name that consists of a prefix that you specify, plus an index number that is automatically assigned.
-The file name has the format *prefix*\-*index*.*type*, for example, Image\-1.jpg, Image\-2.jpg, and Image\-3.jpg.
+The file name has the format *prefix*-*index*.*type*, for example, Image-1.jpg, Image-2.jpg, and Image-3.jpg.
 To set the parameter value, use the format: *path*\\*prefix*.*type*.

 -   *path* is the folder path where you want to store the files.